-You could spend most of your Utah vacation exploring the Mighty 5—Zion, Bryce, Capitol Reef, Canyonlands and Arches National Parks.
-But if you’ve been there and done that, it’s time to experience the hikes, four-wheel-drive-trails, history and scenery that the rest of the state has to offer.
-We’ll get you started by sharing our favorite fun places to go in Southern Utah.
+You could spend most of your southern Utah vacation exploring the Mighty 5—Zion, Bryce, Capitol Reef, Canyonlands and Arches National Parks.
+But if you’ve been there and done that, it’s time to experience the hikes, four-wheel-drive-trails, history and scenery that the region has to offer.
+We’ll get you started by sharing our five of our favorite southern Utah destinations.

-Adventure Galore at Grand-Staircase Escalante National Monument
+Adventure at Grand-Staircase Escalante National Monument

 Dark Skies and Arches at Natural Bridges National Monument

 Although Arches is the Utah national park most known for impressive sandstone arches, Natural Bridges National Monument offers a less crowded option.
 A loop drive introduces visitors to three sandstone bridges: Sipapu, Kachina and Owachomo.

 Dramatic Views at Dead Horse Point State Park

 Most visitors to the Island in the Sky section of Canyonlands National Park motor on by the turn off to Dead Horse Point State Park.
 They’re making a huge mistake!

 We always carry the Benchmark Utah Road and Recreation Atlas when exploring Utah.
 Don’t rely on phone apps as connectivity in remote areas is scarce.

 If you’re visiting Monument Valley on the border of Arizona and Utah, keep on driving Highway 63 until you reach Bluff.
 When Alan and I are looking for fun places to go in southern Utah, Bluff is our preferred headquarters.

 Where to stay: Desert Rose Inn & Cabins offers cabins and luxury-style hotel rooms.

-Remote Beauty at Valley of the Gods
+Remote beauty at Valley of the Gods

 Where to stay: Valley of the Gods Bed and Breakfast offers off-the-grid lodging with delicious breakfasts.